Cloud-Column/website/index.md

     image: "/uploads/2020/07/12/noun_helping-hand_659885.png"
     alt_text: ''
   content: Ultimately, Cloud Column is a business dedicated to helping our customers
     build their web presence in a cost-effective way.
+Providing quality products and services is who we are, and we want to make sure that hosting with us is a great experience for you.
+We also believe in an open internet and want <strong>everyone</strong>
-We believe in an open internet and want <strong>everyone</strong> to have access to a website, not just those people with plenty of money.
+    to have access to a website, not just those people with plenty of money.
 - template: contact-form
   block: contact-form
   form_id: mvoovbgn